fission/fission/charts/fission-all/README.md

 ### Upgrading an existing Release to a new major version

 A major chart version change (like v1.2.3 -> v2.0.0) indicates that there is an incompatible breaking change needing manual actions.

+### Upgrade from 1.18.x to 1.20.x

+We have removed controller service from fission-all chart.

+### Upgrade from 1.17.x to 1.18.x

+With 1.18.x, we have major change in the way we are deploying Fission.
+We have added parameters `defaultNamespace`, `additionalFissionNamespaces`, `functionNamespace` and `builderNamespace` to manage the namespaces.
+We watch and manage specific namespaces for Fission resources configured via `defaultNamespace` and `additionalFissionNamespaces` parameters.
+You dont need to worry about `builderNamespace` and `functionNamespace` parameters, unless you want to consider legacy Fission resources.

+Please refer to [core changes](https://fission.io/docs/releases/v1.18.0/#fission-core-changes) for more details.

+### Upgrade from 1.16.x to 1.17.x

+By default, Fission runs with the default security context.
+This means that it will be run as root.
+We have added settings in Helm chart for securityContext across all services in Fission.
+You can enable recommended securityContext settings during Fission installation.

+Please refer to [security context settings](https://fission.io/docs/releases/v1.17.0/#security-context-setting-for-fission-installation) for more details.

 ### Upgrade from 1.15.x to 1.16.x